Towards Plausible Graph Anonymization: Conclusion

 \section{Conclusion}

-In this paper, we identify a fundamental vulnerability of existing graph anonymization mechanisms that do not take into account key structural characteristics of social graphs when generating fake edges.
-We propose an edge plausibility metric based on graph embedding to exploit this weakness: our extensive experiments show that, using this metric, we are able to recover the original graph to a large degree from graphs anonymized by the $k$-DA and SalaDP mechanisms.
-Our graph recovery also results in significant privacy damage to the original anonymization mechanisms, which we quantify using privacy metrics suited to the respective anonymization mechanisms.
-To mitigate this weakness, we propose enhancements for $k$-DA and SalaDP that take into account the plausibility of potential fake edges before adding them to the graph.
-Our evaluation shows that these enhanced mechanisms significantly reduce the performance of our graph recovery and, at the same time, provide better graph utility.
+In this paper, we identify a fundamental vulnerability of the existing graph anonymization mechanisms which do not take into account key structural characteristics of a social graph when adding fake edges to it.
+We propose an edge plausibility metric based on graph embedding that enables us to exploit this weakness in order to identify fake edges.
+Extensive experiments show that, using this metric, we are able to recover the original graph from an anonymized graph to a large extent.
+Our graph recovery also results in significant privacy damage to the original anonymization mechanisms.
+To mitigate this weakness, we propose enhancement over the existing anonymization mechanisms.
+Our experiments show that our enhanced mechanisms significantly reduce the performance of our graph recovery attack, increase graph de-anonymization resistance, and at the same time provide better graph utility.

-In addition to the future directions we already discussed throughout the paper, there are two other directions we plan to pursue.
-First, we concentrate only on identifying fake added edges in this paper.
-The detection of deleted edges is another interesting direction to pursue.
-One solution would be to rely on link prediction methods.
-However, as social networks typically exhibit power law node degree distributions, the search space for potential deleted edges is very large.
-Second, we measure an edge's plausibility solely based on its two users' structural proximity.
-It is unclear if, and which, additional edge properties might also contribute to its plausibility.
-Taking into account these additional properties may further increase the performance of our graph recovery.